Bryce Harper’s Wife Kayla Varner Fires Back At Troll Who Says ‘Greedy’ MLB Star Will ‘Never Win’ With Phillies

 It didn’t take long for Kayla Varner to jump to the defense of her man.

 “Must be hard being this ignorant,” Varner responded.
 “Stop trolling on Instagram and maybe you could put your time into actually being productive enough to make money to support your family too.”

 Varner signed off by telling the Instagram troll to “have a great night.”

 Kayla Varner and Bryce Harper were high school sweethearts who married in 2016 in San Diego, California, as previously shared by The Inquisitr.
 While the couple has made no secret of their love for the West Coast, it is clear they weighed all of the offers and chose what was best for them and their future family when signing with the Philadelphia-based baseball team.

-As for the commenter’s prediction that Bryce Harper will “never win” with the Phillies, Philadelphia news site 6 ABC notes that not only does Harper “win” by becoming the highest-paid team-sports athlete in history but he will also get spend 81 games a year in Citizens Bank Park, a stadium “perfectly suited for him.”
+As for the commenter’s prediction that Bryce Harper will “never win” with the Phillies, Philadelphia news site 6 ABC notes that not only does Harper “win” by becoming the highest-paid team sports athlete in history, but he will also get to spend 81 games a year in Citizens Bank Park, a stadium “perfectly suited for him.”

-The Philly news site points out that the vast majority of Bryce Harper’s 184 career home runs have gone to his pull side, and Citizens Bank Park’s right-center power alley is 369 feet and its right-field line 330 feet.
+The Philly news site points out that the vast majority of Bryce Harper’s 184 career home runs have gone to his pull side, and Citizens Bank Park’s right-center power alley is 369 feet and its right field line 330 feet.
 The site predicts Bryce Harper’s future will likely include balls flying far into the second and third decks in Philadelphia.